zappierRabbit/secondPhase/README.md

 ## Overview

-This project consists of two microservices, [Products Service] and [Warehouse Service], both designed to manage product information and inventory.
+This project consists of two microservices, Products Service and Warehouse Service, both designed to manage product information and inventory.
 The backend database used is MongoDB.

 ## Microservices